 This 1 pot African Peanut Stew is incredibly easy to make, full of plant-based protein and absolutely delicious.
 Everyone in your family will love it!

-This 1 pot African Peanut Stew was one of the first recipes I ever shared on the blog.
+This 1 pot African Peanut Stew was one of the first recipes I ever shared on this blog.

-When I first switched over to a plant-based diet and created this blog, many of the recipes I shared were savory lunch and dinner recipes, because that’s where I struggled the most to make plant-based substitutions.
+When I first switched over to a plant-based diet, many of the recipes I created and shared were savory lunch and dinner recipes, because that’s where I struggled the most to make plant-based substitutions.

 What is African Peanut Stew?